fejlek/Nine-Circles-Bayes/1 First Circle - Introduction to Bayesian Statistics/First_circle_2_intro_multiparameter.md

     ##
     ## Number of Fisher Scoring iterations: 7

-The Bayesian logistic model with normal priors we will fit is as follows.
+We will fit the Bayesian logistic model with normal priors as follows.

 ``` default
 data {